WhaleConnect/whaleconnect/docs/testing.md

 NST's tests are located in the [tests directory](/tests).
 Certain tests are designed to test socket I/O functionality, so a server and/or remote device is required to run them.

+Due to the nature of the tests (external script is required; actual hardware may be required), these tests are not run in GitHub Actions.

 ## Test Server

 A Python server script is located in /tests/scripts.
 It should be invoked with `-t [type]`, where `[type]` is the type of the server: `TCP`, `UDP`, `RFCOMM`, or `L2CAP`.